Machine-Learning-Engineer-1776/SmartFleet_Route_Optimizer/README.md

 •	**Value:** Offers intuitive geospatial analysis, enabling fleet managers to visualize and act on AI-driven risk insights.

-PIC HERE (Suggested: Screenshot of the Chicago Risk Heatmap with the optimized route overlay.)

 **7. Executive Dashboard**